Harry Bridges: Legal battles

 Bridges became a naturalized U.S. citizen in 1945.
-With the goal of deportation, in 1948 the federal government tried Bridges for fraud and perjury, for denying when applying for naturalization that he had ever been a member of the Communist Party.
+With the persistent goal of deportation, the federal government tried Bridges in 1948 for fraud and perjury, specifically, for denying when applying for naturalization that he had ever been a member of the Communist Party.
 The jury convicted Bridges and two co-defendants.
 He was sentenced to five years in prison and his citizenship was revoked.
 The Supreme Court in a 5-3 decision overturned the conviction in 1953 because the indictment on fraud and perjury charges did not occur within the three years set by the statute of limitations.
 The government dropped the criminal charges and pursued a case in civil court in June and July 1955, hoping to overturn Bridges' naturalization because it had been obtained by fraud.
 The trial judge ruled in Bridges' favor and the government did not appeal.

 Political battles

 Bridges hewed to the Communist Party line throughout the late 1930s and 1940s.
-After the Molotov-Ribbentrop pact was signed in 1939, the party attacked Roosevelt and Churchill as warmongers and adopted the slogan "The Yanks Ain't Coming."
-Bridges denounced President Roosevelt for betraying labor and preparing for war.
-John L. Lewis, the head of the CIO, responded in October 1939 by abolishing the position of West Coast director of the CIO, limiting Bridges' authority to California.
+After the Molotov–Ribbentrop pact was signed in 1939, the Party attacked Roosevelt and Churchill as warmongers and adopted "The Yanks Are Not Coming" slogan.
+Bridges denounced Roosevelt for betraying labor and preparing for war.
+CIO head John L. Lewis responded in October 1939 by abolishing the position of West Coast director of the CIO, which restricted Bridges' authority to California, while appointing new regional directors in Washington and Oregon who were strongly anti-communist.

-Bridges continued opposing the Roosevelt Administration, belittling the New Deal and urging union voters to withhold their support from Roosevelt.
-He said they should wait to see what Lewis, who had now also split with the Roosevelt administration, recommended.
-That position proved highly unpopular with the membership; many locals had already endorsed FDR for a third term and several locals passed motions calling for Bridges to resign.
+Bridges continued opposing the Roosevelt administration, disparaging the New Deal, and urging union voters to withhold their support from Roosevelt.
+Bridges said they should wait to see what Lewis, who had now also split with the White House, recommended.
+That position proved highly unpopular with ILWU membership; many locals had already endorsed FDR for a third term and several locals, including ILWU Local 19 in Seattle, passed motions calling for Bridges to resign.
 He refused, noting that the union's constitution allowed for a recall election if fifteen percent of the membership petitioned for one.
 The ILWU executive board gave him a vote of confidence.

 After Germany attacked the Soviet Union in June 1941, Bridges urged employers to increase productivity in order to prepare for war.
 When the CIO later adopted a wartime no-strike pledge, Bridges supported the pledge.
 He proposed at the high point of the Communist Party's enthusiasm for unity—immediately after the Teheran Conference in 1943—that the pledge continue after the end of the war.
 The ILWU not only condemned the Retail, Wholesale Department Store Employees union for striking Montgomery Ward in 1943—after management refused to sign a new contract, cut wages, and fired union activists—but also assisted it in breaking the strike, by ordering members in St. Paul, Minnesota to work overtime, to handle overflow from the struck Chicago plant.